chidiwilliams/chidiwilliams.com/content/post/quadtrees-in-the-wild.md

 }
 ```

-Alternatively, with a quadtree, we can check the smallest quadrant (the deepest node in the tree) which surrounds the search location first.
+Alternatively, with a quadtree, we can check the smallest quadrant which surrounds the search location first.
 This node would likely have points that are very close to the search location.
 Then, when we check through the rest of the tree, we can exclude quadrants that are too far away without even checking their child quadrants and points.[^snk]

 {{<iframefigure src="https://chidiwilliams.github.io/dsaw/quadtrees/4.html" height="315px" caption="Click anywhere to find the nearest neighbour (shown in red).
 Green quadrants are visited, with saturation indicating depth in the quadtree.
 Only the orange points are checked.">}}